knrafto/blc/README.md

     \<name1> (\<name2> ... ((\<nameN>. <exp>) <expN>) ... <exp2>) <exp1>

-Thus, because variables refer to their innermost scope, variables in the definitions refer to latest definition that appears before the expression.
+Thus, because variables in lambda calculus refer to their innermost scope, variables are bound to latest definition that appears before the expression.
 For example,

     let a = 1; b = a; a = 2 in + a b;